justinllee/AmNat_trophic_categorization/README.md

 # Description

 This GitHub repository contains the datasets, supplemental figures and R-scripts of the manuscript entitled "Trophic niche representation affects macroevolutionary inference: a case study in elapid snakes", which was accepted in the journal The American Naturalist.
+All data contained in this repository are also available in Dryad under the following link: (https://doi.org/10.5061/dryad.4tmpg4fsf).

 ## Files included in Datasets.zip: